zktx-io/walrus/docs/book/walrus-sites/restrictions.md

-Given that you decided to use a service-worker portal as your main point of access to your sites, to provide a seamless experience for iOS users (and other users on browsers that do not support service workers), it is recommended to redirect to a server-side portal (<https://walrus.site>).
+Given that you decided to use a service-worker portal as your main point of access to your sites, to provide a seamless experience for iOS users (and other users on browsers that do not support service workers), it is recommended to redirect to a server-side portal (<https://wal.app>).
-Whenever a user on an iOS wallet browses a Walrus Site, the redirect will automatically take them to the `<site_name>.walrus.site` server-side portal.
+Whenever a user on an iOS wallet browses a Walrus Site, the redirect will automatically take them to the `<site_name>.wal.app` server-side portal.
 This way, the user can still use the wallet.

 ### Service worker portals do not support progressive web apps (PWAs)